akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/terraform/docs/main.md

-# 🔍 Detailed Explanation of Main file
+# 🔍 Detailed Explanation of Main.TF file

 - This is the orchestrator file that:
 - Sets the AWS provider region.